sableeyed/NolvusDashboard/README.md

 # Welcome

 This product is for Linux only.
-If you are looking for the Windows version it is [here.](https://github.com/vektor9999/NolvusDashboard)
+If you are looking for the Windows version it is [here](https://github.com/vektor9999/NolvusDashboard)

-Upates are being made daily.
-Please check back periodically.
-Please check the [wiki](https://github.com/sableeyed/NolvusDashboard/wiki) for more detailed information.
+Please check the [wiki](https://github.com/sableeyed/NolvusDashboard/wiki) for more detailed information

 # Contributing
 If you have found a bug or have a suggestion, open an issue or join the [discord](https://discord.gg/RmTsQcU8WV)